(NOTE: If you're looking for info on where we deliver please see the "Tips & FAQs" page.)

 4.)
 OUR PRICES: We try very hard to keep our prices competitive.
 And as a family who has spent many years surviving barely above the federal poverty line, we want to keep our prices as reasonable as possible so a wide range of people can order from us.
 That being said, we're also trying to support other small local farms and operations like our own, so when we offer their goods to you we pay them much more than traditional wholesale prices.
 Competing with prices at places like Sprouts and Walmart is quite difficult when you're paying as much as ten times the wholesale price they pay.
 If our prices ever strike you as being too high, rest assured it's NOT because we're making a tremendous profit on it.
 We rarely even achieve the classic 50% mark-up rate, more often settling for anywhere from 25-35%.
 On the other hand, unlike those chain stores we're helping other small farms to survive by paying them sustainable wholesale prices.
 That means YOUR purchase contributes to the survival of not one, but two local food enterprises!
 In this day and age, when the traditional family farm is either getting swallowed up by corporate agriculture or simply dying altogether, that contribution is more important than ever!!

 Both my husband Danny and I (Sandy) lived in or very near large cities all our lives, but we're also hardcore nature lovers!
 So along with our young son, Will, we spent as much time as we could camping and enjoying the great outdoors.
 I also always dreamed of living on a farm.
 ALWAYS.
 As a little girl I used to insist that God must have meant for me to grow up on a farm, but there was a mix-up in Heaven.
 My soul ached for the simpler life.
-Every single thing about homesteading was right down my ally.
-(Well....except harvesting your own meat.
-Still not quite ready for that one.)
+Every single thing about homesteading was right down my alley.
+(Well....except harvesting our own meat.
+Can't exactly say that will ever be "down my alley"!)
 In fact, when Danny proposed to me back in 2000, I coyly replied, "Yes.
 But ONLY if you promise that one day I'll have some chickens in the backyard, a few ducks on a pond, and the hope of moving to a farm in the future."
 Our first backyard chicken actually found us just a few years after we were married---she showed up in our Tucker, GA yard one day, and decided she was home.
 A few years later we eagerly added a few ducks to our backyard flock...and promptly regretted that decision.
 Yeah.
 Ducks aren't meant for small yards so close to neighbors.
 (Seriously, though, if you live in the suburbs DO NOT get ducks.
 Just don't.
 Bless their hearts.)
 Thankfully we were able to rehome the ill-fated quackers with some new friends who were lucky enough to have an actual farm.

 In 2004 a gorgeous baby boy, Will, completed our family.
 As he grew, we noticed that he struggled in ways most other kids don't have to.
 He was diagnosed with autism at three years, and we slowly learned to release the son we'd expected to raise and joyfully embrace the son we were actually blessed with.
 His autism does present challenges and sometimes even heartbreaks, but it has also transformed us for the better and infused our lives with a joyful innocence that we wouldn't trade for the world.
 And we whole-heartedly believe that autism is a difference to be explored, understood, and embraced; not a curse to be shunned, feared, or eradicated.